AnarchyEcho/AutomationScripts/README.md

-# CMD menu for various automation scripts, mostly games.
+# CMDLine menu GUI for various automation scripts, mostly games.

-For the most part fully documented during usage.
+Navigate a menu of categories and scripts belonging to them with a handy GUI to launch them with.